A single-phonon directional coupler: Conclusion

 \section{Conclusion}

 In conclusion, we have demonstrated an integrated directional coupler for GHz phonons -- a crucial component for phononic integrated circuits~\cite{Fu2019}.
 Our demonstration is based on the development of the first integrated circuit involving single-phonon sources, detectors and single-mode waveguides, and we use it to demonstrate a beam splitter for both classical and quantum mechanical states.
+Importantly, the circuit is fabricated with only one lithographic step.
 Due to the millisecond-long lifetime of phonons in these structures, as well as the ease of scalability, our device can be readily extended to build multi-mode interferometers of large dimensions, suitable for mechanical boson sampling and, more generally, for linear mechanical quantum computing~\cite{ZhongS2020,qiao2023splitting}.
+We would like to note that due to having a passive cooldown/reset protocol for our mechanical oscillators, longer lifetimes would lead to a decrease in the repetition rate of the pulse sequence.
+Therefore, in order to have reasonable data acquisition times in the milliseconds lifetime regime, the scattering probabilities and click rates must also be increased.
+This is only possible by having optomechanical devices with lower optical absorption to be able to increase the optical pump powers~\cite{Wallucks2020, Ren2019, Hong2017, Borselli2006, chen2024bandwidth}.

 Through further development, piezo-electric materials can be included in our mechanical structure~\cite{Jiang2023,Weaver2023}, enabling electro-mechanical integrated devices such as, for example, phononic phase shifters~\cite{taylor2022reconfigurable}.
 With this powerful new tool at hand, a new paradigm of phononic devices can be realized, including mechanical Mach-Zender interferometers for sensing, switches for routing, and power multiplexers, to name a few, in addition to other more versatile mechanical counterparts of existing photonic technologies~\cite{Tian2021}.